 3) Forex Capital Markets Active Trader Account

 Leverage remains at 100:1 for the account but an added benefit is the support provided.
-Along with a relationship manager, a dedicated back-office team provides support from aligning the right technology to trading solutions to meet the traders needs.
+Along with a relationship manager, a dedicated back-office team provides support from aligning the right technology to trading solutions to meet the trader’s needs.
+You can also view our complete lowest spread forex broker page.

 Over a decade ago, FXCM was revolutionary offering the ECN forex trading option.
 Today, many other forex brokers offer ECN forex broker trading including Pepperstone, AxiTrader and IG.
 Below is a screenshot of a comparison table showing some of these forex brokers and their spreads.FXCM spreads are competitive but other forex brokers do offer superior fees and associated features like negative balance protection so it’s worth comparing first.
 FXCM also only offers three forex trading platforms: